medkhabt/Language_diversity_common_crawler/README.md

 # PROBLEMS
 - not optimized, take a lot of time to process.

-- There was a problem with the encoding, that is not showing properly during the language identification step due to different encodings available on curled websites.

-- Handle the exception when the website is no longer available.

 - Website with small paragraph, are considered entierly boilerplate, maybe in that case i should try to identify the language with boilerpalte removal for stats. for example some russian websites have 'charset=windows-1251' so i had to check which charset is encoded in and translate it to utf-8 charset.